 At 0.7 mile, turn right at a signed junction.
 At one mile, leave the path and follow a social trail a few steps to the right.
 Sandstone slabs overhang the mild precipice.
-Durango Viewpoint not only shows off the city, it offers a startling contrast between ever-so-straight Main Avenue and the sinuous Animas River.
+This vantage point not only shows off the city, it offers a startling contrast between ever-so-straight Main Avenue and the sinuous Animas River.
 (Chris Blackshear, photo)

 Turn right again at the next two junctions.
 The upper mountain is park-like after the completion in 2010 of a two-year Urban Interface Fuels Mitigation project by the BLM.
 Given the homes surrounding the base of the mountain and its proximity to town, reducing the potential for a conflagration was wise.

-At 2.6 miles, 8,000 feet, arrive at the San Juan Mountains Overlook, unmistakably marked by a stately, bygone piñon tree.
+At 2.5 miles, 8,000 feet, arrive at the San Juan Mountains Overlook, unmistakably marked by a stately, bygone piñon tree.
+(Chris Blackshear, photo)

 If your timing is right, you can see and hear the Durango & Silverton Narrow Gauge Railroad chuffing alongside US 550.
 The San Juan view wedge spans Engineer Mountain, the Twilights, and Mountain View Crest.

-Missionary Ridge defines the valley's eastern boundary.
+Missionary Ridge defines the valley's eastern boundary, shown below.
 A prominent rockfall occurred in 1997 and has been widening ever since.
-When the river floods, this is where people come to ogle.
+I was here recently with geologist John Bregar and we lingered for a geology lesson.

 Leaving the overlook, the uphill trail turns northwest.
 Stay right at a juncture with the "Mid-Mountain Trail" at 2.8 miles.
-Traverse through a mature ponderosa forest.
 In the spring after a wet winter the entire upper mountain is carpeted with sunshine-yellow mule’s ear.
-Make it a point to visit them at peak bloom.
-Just as the snow melts, the ground is covered in glacier lily and delicate spring beauty.
+Make a point to visit them at peak bloom.
+Just as the snow melts, the ground is covered with glacier lily and delicate spring beauty.

 Western hawksbeard, shown, is an uncommon, early summer bloomer restricted to this part of the mountain.
 In the spring, lupine, penstemon, and Indian paintbrush practically take over.
 Additional flowering plants include: orange globe mallow, golden banner, chokecherry, senecio, larkspur, and whiplash daisy.
 Golden eye is abundant in autumn.

-At 5.9 miles, six trails converge.
+Six trails converge 0.3 mile below the merge.
 Study the sign.
-To complete the loop to the trailhead, go under the power lines and take the second trail on the left/east; it goes sharply downhill.
-Keep in mind, two paths head northwest into Dalla Mountain Park's world of boulders.
+Two paths head northwest into Dalla Mountain Park's world of boulders.
 The town's green water tank is south.
-The Birket Trailhead is roughly 0.5 mile southwest; take 20 steps on the water tank trail and then veer off right.
+The Birket Trailhead is roughly half a mile southwest--take 20 steps on the water tank trail and then veer off right.
+To complete the loop to the trailhead, go under the power lines and take the second trail on the left/east.
+It dives sharply down a hardscrabble hill.

-Alternative Hikes: This loop may be enjoyed in either direction.
-Solitude is generally guaranteed on the Mid-Mountain Trail.
+Alternative Hikes: Solitude is generally guaranteed on the Mid-Mountain Trail.
 Dalla Mountain Park, frequented by bouldering enthusiasts, has many interlaced, relatively level trails.
 The Birket Trailhead is a secondary mountain access from a residential neighborhood.
 Drive west on 25th Street passing Miller Middle School.
 Birket Drive is the first right after Four Corners Health Care Center.
 The trailhead is well marked.